sonal2694/Koogle/README.md

 $ python3 removeDupAnnotations.py
 ```

-Come out of the script folder and run the main file search.py by typing:
+Come out of the script folder and run the main file, search.py, by typing:

 ```
 $ python3 search.py